lunatixxx/RCVMod/README.md

 **Bugs and exploits fixes**
 -Exploits block and bugs fixed on all campaigns.
 -Fixed a bug who could duplicate an already existing survivor.
--Blocked exploit when ghost infecteds managed to breach the door to spawn in a closed checkpoint and attack survivor supposed to be in safety.
+-Blocked exploit when ghost infecteds managed to breach door to spawn in a closed checkpoint to attack survivor supposed to be in safety.
 -Cleaned end checkpoint saferooms of unwanted extra items.
 -Tank will not be blocked anymore by survivors on ladders.
 -Frozen tank bug when a player join or leave is fixed.